 The expected term represents the period that our stock-based awards are expected to be outstanding and was determined based on an analysis of the relevant peer companies' post-vest termination rates and exercise behavior for the stock options granted prior to June 30, 2011.
 For stock options and restricted stock awards granted after June 30, 2011, expected term is based on a combination of our peer group and our historical experience.
-The expected volatility is based on a combination of the implied and historical volatility of our relevant peer group for the stock options granted prior to September 30, 2009.
-For stock options and restricted stock awards granted after September 30, 2009, expected volatility is based solely on our historical volatility.
+The expected volatility is based on a combination of our implied and historical volatility.
 In addition, forfeitures of share-based awards are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 We use historical data to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.

 Variable interest entities.
-We have concluded that Ablecom and its subsidiaries ("Ablecom") is a variable interest entity in accordance with applicable accounting standards and guidance; however, we are not the primary beneficiary of

-Ablecom and therefore, we do not consolidate Ablecom.
+We have concluded that Ablecom and its subsidiaries ("Ablecom") is a variable interest entity in accordance with applicable accounting standards and guidance; however, we are not the primary beneficiary of Ablecom and therefore, we do not consolidate Ablecom.
 In performing our analysis, we considered our explicit arrangements with Ablecom including the supplier and distributor arrangements.
 Also, as a result of the substantial related party relationship between the two companies, we considered whether any implicit arrangements exist that would cause us to protect those related parties' interests in Ablecom from suffering losses.
 We determined that no implicit arrangements exist with Ablecom or its shareholders.
 Such an arrangement would be inconsistent with the fiduciary duty that we have towards our stockholders who do not own shares in Ablecom.

 In May 2012, we and Ablecom jointly established Super Micro Business Park, Inc. ("Management Company") in Taiwan to manage the common areas shared by us and Ablecom for our separately constructed manufacturing facilities.
 Each company contributed \$168,000 and own 50% of the Management Company.
 Although the operations of the Management Company are independent of us, through governance rights, we have the ability to direct the Management Company's business strategies.
 Therefore, we have concluded that the Management Company is a variable interest entity of us as we are the primary beneficiary of the Management Company.
-As of June 30, 2013, the accounts of the Management Company have been consolidated with our accounts, and a noncontrolling interest has been recorded for Ablecom's interests in the net assets and operations of the Management Company.
-In fiscal year 2013, \$13,000 of net income attributable to Ablecom's interest was included in our general and administrative expenses in the consolidated statements of operations.
+As of June 30, 2014, the accounts of the Management Company have been consolidated with our accounts, and a noncontrolling interest has been recorded for Ablecom's interests in the net assets and operations of the Management Company.
+In fiscal year 2014 and 2013, (\$6,000) and \$13,000 of net income (loss) attributable to Ablecom's interest was included in our general and administrative expenses in the consolidated statements of operations, respectively.